Cok Istri Krisnanda Widani

-Cokorda Istri Krisnanda Widani (born 27 March 1992 in Tabanan, Bali) is an Indonesian Ministry of Tourism and Creative Economy Ambassador, National Narcotics Board of the Republic of Indonesia Ambassador, Balinese dancer, model, beauty pageant titleholder who was crowned Puteri Indonesia Pariwisata 2013 and represented Indonesia for the first time at the Miss Supranational 2013 beauty pageant, where she won as the 3rd Runner-up at the event.
+Cokorda Istri Krisnanda Widani (born 27 March 1992) is an Indonesian Ministry of Tourism and Creative Economy Ambassador, National Narcotics Board of the Republic of Indonesia Ambassador, Balinese dancer, model, beauty pageant titleholder who was crowned Puteri Indonesia Pariwisata 2013 and represented Indonesia for the first time at the Miss Supranational 2013 beauty pageant, where was the 3rd Runner-up.

 Personal life

-Cok Istri was born and raised in Tabanan, Bali – Indonesia, to traditional Balinese parents, before she decided to move into Denpasar to work as a model, singer and traditional Balinese Pendet dancer and Janger dancer.
+Cok Istri was born and raised in Tabanan, Bali – Indonesia, to traditional Balinese parents, before she decided to move to Denpasar to work as a model, singer and traditional Balinese Pendet dancer and Janger dancer.
 She holds a bachelor degree in Accountancy studies from Udayana University, Denpasar, Bali - Indonesia.
 In 2013, she was chosen as the Indonesian Ministry of Tourism and Creative Economy Ambassador, for the Borobudur Writers and Cultural Festival by the Head of Minister of Tourism and Creative Economy of The Republic of Indonesia, Mari Elka Pangestu.